mfoo/Math-Library-Test/README.md

 At the time of writing, the libraries I will be testing are [Eigen](http://eigen.tuxfamily.org), [GLM](http://glm.g-truc.net/), and [CML](http://cmldev.net/).
-These choices are largely influenced by reading their over pages and posts at the [Game Development StackExchange](http://gamedev.stackexchange.com/) site:
+These choices are largely influenced by reading their websites and posts at the [Game Development StackExchange](http://gamedev.stackexchange.com/) site:

 * [Best C Math Library for Game